 As part of their I-75 Rouge River Project, aka the Detroit-Downriver Connection, the Michigan Department of Transportation (MDOT) needed a half-mile of bridge-mounted noise barrier wall on the southbound I-75 over Goddard Road and the Sexton Kilfoil Drain in Allen Park.

 Already familiar with AIL Sound Walls from a successful trial project in Lansing, MDOT chose our innovative lightweight PVC system again for this project.
 Our Engineering team worked with our project partners to tailor the steel post system to mount to the new bridge and meet the schedule demands and MDOT requirements.

 Our structure-mounted sound barrier expertise

-AIL Sound Walls are most commonly ground-mounted on concrete piers, but their light weight makes them ideal to mount to various types of structures such as concrete traffic barriers, bridge parapets and MSE walls, including our own Vist-A-Walls.
+AIL Sound Walls are most commonly ground-mounted on concrete piers, but their light weight makes them ideal to mount to various types of structures such as concrete traffic barriers, bridge parapets and our own MSE walls.
 Our in-house engineering expertise with multiple systems ensures project success in all types of structure-mounted noise barriers.